Galaco/lambda-core/README.md

 ## Contributing
 There is loads to do!
 Right now there are a few core issues that need fixing, and loads of fundamental features to add.
 Here are just a few!
-* StudioModel library needs finishing
+* StudioModel library needs finishing before props can be properly added
-* Visibility data sometimes culls wrong faces on certain clusters (de_dust2 exhibits this a lot)
-* No VPhysics
+* No Physics
-* A vulkan renderer would be a huge step forward
+* A vulkan renderer would be a huge step forward, particularly this early on.
+Abstracting a mesh away from ogl would also help
-* Displacement support
+* Displacement support incomplete - generation is buggy, and visibility checks cull displacements always
 * Additional game support/testing in BSP library
-* Multi-VPK support